Quality and Safety

 Cyber and Industrial Security

-In the past decade, intelligence collection and information theft by adversaries all over the globe has emerged as a growing threat.
-At the same time, our robust investment in research and development has led to the generation of substantial intellectual property.
+In the past decade, our robust investment in research and development has led to the generation of a substantial amount of intellectual property.
 As we continue to innovate, acquire new companies and develop new capabilities, we expect to continue to benefit from an increase in outsourced subsystem development work by our prime defense contractor customers and U.S. government customers.
+At the same time, intelligence collection and information theft by malicious adversaries globally is emerging as a fast-growing common threat.

-As our customers have entrusted us with more of their data, and with our rapid growth in the aerospace and defense (A&D) space, our visibility has increased.
-Our growing presence reinforces the importance of our commitment to ensuring the highest standard of security practices.
+Our visibility and security risk profile may increase with our growth in the aerospace and defense (A&D) sector, and as our customers continue to entrust us with more of their data.
+That growing presence reinforces the importance of our commitment to ensuring the highest standard of security practices.
 Specifically, with our increased prominence, nation-state adversaries have taken note of our role in the defense supply chain.
-Concurrently, as the defense primes have strengthened their security posture, the next tier of the defense supply chain has been identified as a potential weaker link that nation-states look to compromise.
-Further, as we have seen on numerous occasions in the media, successful cyberattacks can have severe negative impacts on a business’ reputation with key stakeholders, including customers and investors.
+As the defense primes strengthen their security posture, the next tier of the defense supply chain has been identified as a potential weaker link that nation-states look to compromise.
+Further, as we have observed on numerous occasions with other companies, successful security attacks can have severe negative impacts on a business’ reputation with key stakeholders, including customers and investors.

-Given our rapid organic and inorganic growth, we have paid particular attention to developing processes to mitigate risks of acquiring and integrating new companies along with their employees and systems into our systems and protocols.
+We have also invested and paid particular attention to developing processes to mitigate risks of acquiring and integrating new companies along with their employees and systems into our systems and protocols.
+We remain committed to continue modeling based on industry best practices.

-- Industrial Security Award.
+- Industrial Security Awards.
 We have deployed and have been relying upon a best-in-class industrial security program as evidenced by superior ratings from the U.S. Defense Counterintelligence and Security Agency (DCSA).
-DCSA has recognized four of Mercury’s facilities with the James S. Cogswell Outstanding Industrial Security Achievement Award over the last several years.
+DCSA has recognized six of Mercury’s facilities with the James S. Cogswell Outstanding Industrial Security Achievement Award over the last several years.
 The Cogswell Award is the most prestigious honor that the DCSA can bestow to a U.S.-cleared company.
 Less than 1% of the 13,000+ cleared contractor facilities in the National Industrial Security Program receive this award annually.
 The Cogswell Award is based on many factors, including dedication to education and training programs, management support, security staff experience, and most importantly, the employees of a company.
 This award is a testament to our corporate commitment and the best practices of all Mercury team members for their unwavering support of our nation’s security.
-Mercury’s facilities in Andover, Massachusetts; Hudson, New Hampshire; West Lafayette, Indiana; and Phoenix, Arizona, have all received Cogswell awards.
+Mercury’s facilities in Andover, Massachusetts; Cypress, California; West Caldwell, New Jersey; Hudson, New Hampshire; West Lafayette, Indiana; and Phoenix, Arizona, have all received Cogswell awards.

 Acquisitions and Growth